 Post Abortion Syndrome is a real thing with real pain.
 If the blogger quoted above is correct – that God is waiting to receive all of the aborted babies in His arms – we are focusing on the wrong person’s pain when we talk about abortion.
 The unborn babies are not the ones in need of rescue and healing; the mothers and the women (and men) who help them, encourage them and sometimes coerce them to get abortions are the people whose pain needs to be addressed and considered.

-What psychological, spiritual and emotional damage is done to a woman who aborts her baby and others who help them?
+What psychological, spiritual and emotional damage is done to a woman who aborts her baby?
+And what of the people who help them?

 If one survives without repercussion, it is with a seared conscience.
 Those are the “lucky” ones.